CHRISTIAN ETHOS AND RELIGIOUS EDUCATION

 Educating for community and living well together: a core focus on relationships, participation in communities and the qualities of character that enable people to flourish together.

 Educating for dignity and respect: the basic principle of respect for the value and preciousness of each person, treating each person as a unique individual of inherent worth.

 We have extremely close links with our local church St Nicholas and with our local parish the All Souls Parish.
 They regularly come into to deliver collective worship within our school and they also use the school when Soul Cafe is in residency.
 Please feel free to find out more about All Souls by going to their website at www.allsoulsnorthwarwickshire.co.uk.

-We follow the Understanding Christianity Programme to deliver Religious Education within our school, alongside our Local Authority agreed syllabus.
+We follow the Understanding Christianity Programme to deliver Religious Education within our school, alongside our Local Authority agreed syllabus to give an understanding of other world faiths .
 This programme allows pupils:

 To leave school with a coherent understanding of Christian belief and practice.
 Pupils from 4-14 explore the significant theological concepts within Christianity as part of developing their wider religious, theological and cultural literacy.

 The key purpose of this project is to help all teachers support pupils in developing their own thinking and their understanding of Christianity, as a contribution to their understanding of the world and their own experience within it.

 Church of England Statement of Entitlement